Qantas94Heavy/autopilot-pp/source/README.md

 Installation Instructions
 -------------------------

+> Please note that Internet Explorer and Microsoft Edge is *not* supported.

+### Firefox (recommended):

+1. Install Greasemonkey, if you have not already done so.
+2. Extract this zip file into an empty folder.
+3. Open Firefox, then drag and drop "{1}.user.js" into the Firefox window.
+4. Click "Install" after the timer countdown finishes.

 ### Opera 15+:

 1. Extract this zip file into an empty folder.
 2. Open Opera, then click on the Opera menu button and click Extensions.
-3. If applicable, uninstall any previous versions of the plugin.
-4. Drag and drop "gefs_gc-setup.crx" into the Extensions page.
+3. Drag and drop "gefs_gc-setup.crx" into the Extensions page.
-5. Click Install on the popup.
+4. Click Install on the popup.

+### Google Chrome for Windows:

+1. Install Tampermonkey, if you have not already done so.
+2. Extract this zip file into an empty folder.
+3. Open Google Chrome, then click Menu -> More tools -> Extensions.
+4. Find the Tampermonkey extension, then tick "Allow access to file URLs".
+5. Drag and drop "{1}.user.js" into the extensions window.
+6. Click "Install" in the window that appears.

-### Google Chrome/Chromium:
+### Google Chrome (other) and Chromium:

+**Note: due to restrictions by Google, Windows users of Google Chrome will not be able to install Autopilot++ with this method.**  See above for alternatives.

 1. Extract this zip file into an empty folder.
 2. Open Google Chrome/Chromium, then click on the menu button at the top right.